wp-plugins/wp-rss-multi-importer/readme.txt

 * sort by date (ascending or descending)
 * output feed name as (Source, Sponsor, or Club)
 * excerpt (if yes, number of characters to show - 50, 100, 200, 300)
+* where the links should open (in a Lightbox, a new window, the current window)

 == Frequently Asked Questions ==